AICC/CMI-5_Spec_Current/cmi5_spec.md

 #13.0 Course Structure Data Requirements

 <a name="course_structure_data_model"/>
 ##13.1 Course Structure Data Model
+All leading/trailing whitespace MUST be removed by the LMS on import of the course structure for all of the data elements defined in this section.

 <a name="course_level_meta_data"/>
 ###13.1.1 Course Level Metadata